-We will be preparing further work and loading and firing work in the barrel and pit fires over the course of the day
+We will be preparing further work, loading and firing work in the barrel and pit fires within the Clayhill landscape over the duration of the day.

 The big reveal!
-Discover what has happened to your pieces during the firing and we will look at cleaning your pieces.
-We will discuss the effects and advice on how to finish your pieces with wax or other substances (participants must wait 24 hours after cleaning them for the pieces to be dry enough to wax/finish)
+Discover what has happened to your pieces during the firing and we will look at cleaning them.
+We will discuss the effects and advice on how to finish your pieces with wax or other substances.
+Participants must wait 24 hours after cleaning them for the pieces to be dry enough to wax/finish.

 People who have already some experience/professional interest in ceramics, or creative professionals who would like to experiment with new techniques

 Please wear appropriate clothing and footwear - we are going to be starting a fire and be working outside, so bear that in mind.
 It is also advised to bring a decent quality dust mask.
 Ranjit will provide some combustible materials but if you have any that you'd like to experiment with, please bring them along.